Bozar/OneMoreLevel/user/doc/frog.md

 Press arrow keys to move one step if there are no frogs nearby.
 Moving out of land costs 1 turn.
 Leaving swamp costs 1 or 2 turns based on an internal counter.
 The counter starts from zero and adds by one every time before you leave a swamp grid.
 When it reaches three, moving costs 2 turns and the counter resets to zero.
 Otherwise it costs 1 turn to move.
 Hitting a frog also resets the counter to zero.
 (Please beware that the counter is only affected by moving away from swamp and hitting a frog.
 It has nothing to do with grapple, wait or any other factors.)

 Press Space to wait 1 turn.
+You cannot wait when grappled.
+You automatically lose the game if you can take no actions.

 ## Hit a Frog